plone/documentation/develop/plone/serving/http_request_and_response.rst

 Custom redirect mappings
 ========================

-Below is an example how you use :doc:`five.grok </appendices/grok>` to install an event handler which checks in the site root for a TTW Python script and if such exist it asks it to provide a HTTP redirect.
+Below is an example how to install an event handler which checks in the site root for a TTW Python script and if such exist it asks it to provide a HTTP redirect.

 This behavior allows you to write site-wide redirects easily